Copenhagen (2014 film): Synopsis

-After weeks of travelling through Europe, the immature American, William, finds himself at crossroads in Copenhagen.
-Copenhagen is not just another European city for William; it is also the city of his father's birth.
-When Effy, working in William's hotel, befriends the twenty-eight year-old William they set off on an adventure to deliver a letter written by William's father, to his father, after he was abandoned when eight years old.
-Along the way, thanks to Effy's persistence, they uncover William's family's sordid past.
+After weeks of travelling through Europe, the immature American William finds himself at a crossroads in Copenhagen.
+Copenhagen is not just another European city for William; it is also the city of his father, Daniel's birth.
+When Effy, working in William's hotel, befriends the 28-year-old William, they set off on an adventure to deliver a letter written by William's father to his father, after he was abandoned when he was eight years old.
+Along the way, they uncover William's family's sordid past thanks to Effy's persistence.

 An attraction builds between William and Effy.
 They explore a museum where William caresses Effy's face and nearly kisses her before they are interrupted.
-Effy has been evasive about her age, but when pressed makes the startling revelation that she is not a hotel employee, but is a 14-year-old doing her grammar school praktik (internship) at the hotel.
+Effy has been evasive about her age, but when pressed, makes the startling revelation that she is not a hotel employee, but is a 14-year-old doing her grammar school praktik (internship) at the hotel.

-One night at a bar William sees Effy being dragged out of the bar by an older man, who is revealed to be Effy's mother's boyfriend.
+One night at a bar, William sees Effy being dragged out of the bar by an older man, who is later revealed to be Effy's mother's boyfriend.
 William manages to stop the man from dragging Effy away and beats him up, causing both him and Effy to flee the scene.

 William sneaks Effy inside his hotel room.
-After talking with him for a short while, Effy tells William that she loves him and asks him if he wants her.
+After talking with him briefly, Effy tells William that she loves him and asks him if he wants her.
 He replies yes, but expresses hesitancy because of her age.
 They start undressing and kiss, before William stops, covers the topless Effy with a sheet, and holds her close.
 In the next scene it is morning, and Effy awakes fully clothed.
 William is sitting atop the bedclothes; she is under them.

 Effy translates Daniel's letter to his father for William.
 He thanks her, and they go their separate ways.
 Effy returns to her mother's apartment, where her mom's boyfriend tries to make up with her.
 Effy evades his touch and says she is going to tell her mother.
-William soon arrives at the home of his grandfather and delivers his father's letter to the grandfather he had never known.
+William soon arrives at his grandfather's home and delivers his father's letter to the grandfather he had never known.

 Back at school, Effy quietly looks at several pictures she had taken with William and smiles at one of her sleeping in the hotel room she had shared with William.
 At the same time, William stands at the symbolic Skagen, where the North Sea meets the Baltic.